 The Regulations are made under the Waste and Resource Recovery Act, which sets out the establishment of the Waste and Resource Recovery Board

-and introduced a state-wide levy on waste disposed to landfill.
+and introduces a state-wide levy on waste disposed to landfill.

 The Tasmanian Government have provided further information and resources to assist with the landfill levy implementation.